heymshri/bookrating/README.md

 the book title for all books with non-zero ratings in the averages list.
 Then, sort this list.
 Now you have a list of books to recommend.
 The user can enter q to exist the program:

+The program should have a menu as below:
+    Welcome to the EduWra Book Recommendation System
+    1: All books average ratings
+    2: Recommend books for a particular user
+    q: Exit the page
+   Select one of the options above:3
+>>>